-We provide evidence on in-migration of foreign players across countries in Figure 1 and outmigration of domestic players across countries in Figure 2.
+We provide evidence on in-migration of foreign players across countries in Figure 1 and out-migration of domestic players across countries in Figure 2.
 Each figure consists of two panels, with Panel A showing the 11 years prior to the Bosman ruling (1985-1995) and Panel B showing the 13 years following the Bosman ruling (1996-2008).
 Figure 1 plots the average fraction of foreign players in the first league against the average top earnings tax rate on foreigners in each country.
 There is a striking contrast between Panel A and B. In the pre-Bosman era, the fraction of foreigners is generally very low (around 5% or lower for almost all countries), and there is no correlation between the fraction of foreigners and tax rates.
 In the post-Bosman era, the fraction of foreigners is much higher in every country (between 5 and 25% across the entire sample), and there is a significant negative correlation with the top earnings tax rate.
+In all cases, recall that we only include nationals from the 14 European countries we consider (as nationals from other countries are fully excluded from the analysis).

 A qualitatively similar picture is obtained in Figure 2, which plots the average fraction of domestic players playing in their home league against the average top earnings tax rate applying to domestic residents.
-In the pre-Bosman era, the fraction of players playing at home is very high in all countries (between 90% and close to 100% across the entire sample).21 The fact that there is a negative correlation between the fraction playing at home and tax rates in the pre-Bosman era is not very interesting in itself; it is the change from before to after Bosman that provides evidence of tax-driven migration.
-After Bosman, the share of domestic players staying in the home league drops in almost all countries, and the negative correlation with tax rates becomes much stronger.
+In the pre-Bosman era, the fraction of players playing at home is very high in all countries (between 90% and close to 100% across the entire sample).
+The fact that there is a negative correlation between the fraction playing at home and tax rates in the